-Denton County Transportation Authority (DCTA) shall not discriminate on the basis of race, color, national origin, or sex in the award and performance of any DOT assisted contract or in the administration of its DBE Program or the requirements of 49 CFR part 26.
+DCTA shall not discriminate on the basis of race, color, national origin, or sex in the award and performance of any DOT assisted contract or in the administration of its DBE Program or the requirements of 49 CFR part 26.
 The recipient shall take all necessary and reasonable steps under 49 CFR part 26 to ensure nondiscrimination in the award and administration of DOT assisted contracts.
 The recipient's DBE Program, as required by 49 CFR part 26 and as approved by DOT, is incorporated by reference in this agreement.
 Implementation of this program is a legal obligation and failure to carry out its terms shall be treated as a violation of this agreement.
-Upon notification to the Denton County Transportation Authority (DCTA) of its failure to carry out its approved program, the Department may impose sanction as provided for under part 26 and may, in appropriate cases, refer the matter for enforcement under 18 U.S.C.
+Upon notification to DCTA of its failure to carry out its approved program, the Department may impose sanction as provided for under part 26 and may, in appropriate cases, refer the matter for enforcement under 18 U.S.C.
 1001 and/or the Program Fraud Civil Remedies Act of 1986 (31 U.S.C.
 3801 et seq.).